 Betterment offers a mobile app through which you can access both your Cash Reserve and your investments all in one place.
 Customer service is available by email (email@example.com) and phone (718-400-6898) between 9 a.m. and 6 p.m.
 Eastern Time, but only Monday through Friday.

-Deposits from your linked checking account to your Cash Reserve account generally take 1 to 2 business days to complete, depending on the timing of the deposit and any bank holidays.
+Deposits from an external bank account to your Cash Reserve and checking accounts generally take one to two business days to complete, depending on the timing of the deposit and any bank holidays.
 You can also transfer funds from your taxable investing (example) accounts to your Cash Reserve.